 Here are a few ideas on how to prepare for such a call to care for a needy parent or loved one.

-4. What resources are available – You can add to your list the resources that are available, whether in the form of money or helpers.
+4. What resources are available – You can add to your list the available resources, whether in the form of money or helpers.
 Don’t be afraid to ask for help, such as County social services or a veteran organization.

 5. Make a plan – Take a look at that prioritized list.
 If there are lots of blanks, your first step is to begin to fill them in so that you can create a plan.
 If the list is pretty well populated, now is the time to figure out how you might be able to divide and conquer.

 7. Communicate – with both your parents and your siblings – Don’t do any of this in a vacuum.
-It is imperative to include both your parents (assuming they are able to participate) and your siblings in the process of developing the plan.
+It is imperative to include both your parents (assuming they can participate) and your siblings in the process of developing the plan.
 The more inclusive you can be, the less likely you will later face roadblocks.